-204. INTRODUCTION TO SOCIOLOGY.
+204, 205.
+GENERAL SOCIOLOGY.
 A course dealing with the fundamentals of group behavior, social conditions, and dynamics.
 Attention is also given to such phases as culture, groups, population trends, religions, institutions, social problems, theories and objectives.
-Three credits; autumn, winter, spring.
+Must be taken in sequence.
+Three credits; autumn, winter.